aws-samples/aws-codepipeline-custom-job-worker-for-jfrog-artifactory/codepipeline-templates/README.md

 ### Using the CloudFormation template to create an AWS CodePipeline, AWS CodeBuild, and AWS CodePipline Custom Action, and AWS CodePipeline Custom Worker
 Prerequisites for this template:
-- Exiting AWS CodeCommit repository containing a Node.js repository.
-And exmaple can be found in the node-example directory
+- Existing AWS CodeCommit repository containing a Node.js repository.
+An example can be found in the node-example directory
 - An Amazon S3 bucket containing a zip archive of the npm_job_worker.py and requirements.txt in the custom-action directory
 - An Amazon S3 bucket to be used for the output artifacts from AWS CodePipeline.
 Can be the same bucket as above.
 - An Artifactory host